dvitiiuk/google-drive/docs/GoogleDrive-batchsource.md

 **File types to pull:** Types of files should be pulled from specified directory.
 Are supported following values: binary (all no-Google Drive formats), Google Documents, Google Spreadsheets, Google Drawings, Google Presentations and Google Apps Scripts.
-For Google Docs user should specify exporting format in **Exporting** section.
+For Google Drive formats user should specify exporting format in **Exporting** section.

 ### Authentication